 8. Eat enough protein and healthy fats

-Fat and protein satiate our bodies and keep blood sugar levels stable.
-Eat a breakfast high in protein, and choose snacks that have a nice balance of protein and healthy fats.
+Experts suggest eating a breakfast high in protein, and choosing snacks that have a nice balance of protein and healthy fats.

 9. Conversely, eat enough carbs and enough in general

-Undereating carbohydrates for too long can cause your body to crave starch and sugar to produce glucose.
+Under-eating carbohydrates for too long can also cause your body to crave starch and sugar to produce glucose.